Alex Mart, CMT

 The Curable program guides users through engaging audio lessons about modern pain science and teaches them how to apply a wide range of science-backed techniques to reduce their symptoms, including: somatic tracking, graded motor imagery, cognitive behavioral therapy techniques, guided meditations, pain reduction visualizations, expressive writing techniques, and more.

-I do not receive compensation for sharing—I just found this app very helpful in my own learning and healing.Tools, Programs and Practices
+I do not receive compensation for sharing—I just found this app very helpful in my own learning and healing.Tools, Programs and Practices for Recovery:

 Pain Reprocessing Therapy:Pain Reprocessing Therapy —A system of psychological techniques that retrains the brain to accurately interpret and respond to signals from the body, breaking the cycle of chronic pain.
 Although various treatments aim to manage pain, PRT stands apart as an evidence-based treatment to eliminate pain.
+It has also been used alongside Emotional Awareness & Expression Therapy to treat a wide variety of chronic symptoms.

 The Way Out—Book by Alan Gordon - a more in-depth look and systematic presentation of PRT practices, tips, tricks, and pitfalls, including how to handle flare-ups during the healing process